 - Attend local free software events and government hearings.
-Right now we post these events either at http://www.fsf.org/news, or at http://www.fsf.org/events.
-In the future, with volunteer help, we hope to be able to organize and distribute alerts by region.
+We post these events either at https://www.fsf.org/news, or at https://www.fsf.org/events and share them with the Free Software Supporters mailing list.
 Write to us at email@example.com if you see an event you'd like to attend on behalf of the FSF.

 - Organize in your state, region or

-country, and connect to other free software activists at http://groups.fsf.org.
+country, and connect to other free software activists at https://libreplanet.org.
+Get started by listing your free software activism group.
 Help us plan and have a presence at

 events you organize.
 Write to us at firstname.lastname@example.org for materials.

 - Organize member events on behalf of the FSF, either independently or in connection with an existing event.
 We will be happy to recommend speakers and provide materials and some helpful instructions for how to do it effectively.
 Contact us at email@example.com with some basic information about the size and kind of event you want to have.

 Are you a writer, a ranter, a thinker, a politically minded individual?

 - Write a free software blog.
 We will be publishing blog entries from people in the community at https://www.fsf.org/blogs.
 Please let us know about free software issues that are going on in your local community.
 Is your school requiring the use of proprietary software in order to complete coursework?
 Do you help people in your town convert their systems to free software?
 Send your entries to firstname.lastname@example.org.